paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - At what point should I start documenting everything?
 Should I begin to add documentation to a couple functions every week?
 Or wait til we're closer to the end of my time?
+  - documentation of tool itself, usage
+  - explain how performance counters work, what's challenging about them
+    - Hardware: we only have n performance counters
+    - Software: if you want to measure bandwidth, you don't have ajust a "bandwidth" counter, this has to be interpreted
+      - because we sample, it's possible there are artifacts from that.
+For example, if you only measure flops when flops are heavily used and then only measure bw when bw is loaded, your program will appear more saturated than it actually is.
+- documentation:
+  - for high-level things, text files are fine
+  - for tool-level things, comment on functions.
+Consider doxygen?

 # New Year!
 2021-01-20 through 2021-01-02-17